nijagalanirudha8/Flipkart_Software_Testing/README.md

-# Flipkart_Software_Testing
-Flipkart Software Testing
+I have used Java to Test an e-Commerce website Flipkart as a part of a project on Software Testing